ciberkleid/platform-automation/README.md

 cp -ri platform-automation/config/samples/toolsmiths-pas platform-automation-private
 ```

-3. Rename the `toolsmiths-pas` directory to an alias of your choice for your PCF foundation.
-Make the same change inside of the `common.yml` file inside the directory.
+3. In your private repo, rename the `toolsmiths-pas` directory you just copied to an alias of your choice for your PCF foundation.
+Update the alias specified inside of the `common.yml` file as well.

-4. Edit the values in `common.yml` and in any of the tile-specific config files you wish to use.
-See the section below titled [Build Out Your Tile Config](README.md#build-out-your-tile-config) for tips on changing ops_files or adding/removing keys from section 3 of the tile-specific config files.
+4. Edit the values in your `common.yml` and in any of the tile-specific config files you wish to use.
+See [here](README.md#build-out-your-tile-config) for tips on changing ops_files and adding/removing parameters from section 3 of the tile-specific config files.
 Check your changes into your private git repo:
 ```
 cd platform-automation-private
 git add .